CheesiestMaster/armcobot/README.md

 ## Usage

     1. /company create
         - this will register u as a user

-1.1 optional
-    /company edit
+    1.1 /company edit
         - add a cool name and you company lore
+        - this is optional

     2. /unit create
         - creates a unit u can use too participate in a campaign

 ## Setup Guide